 About Thesis Funding

-Honors supports a select number of Thesis projects with Crown Awards and Wise-Marcus 50-Year Friendship Awards.
+The Honors Program supports a select number of Thesis projects with Crown Awards and Wise-Marcus 50-Year Friendship Awards.
 Each year we fund approximately 25 projects with up to $5,000 per project.

 Additionally, a distinguished Honors alum, Dr. Lynne Parker, has sponsored the Parker Award for Women in Science, which funds a female student's Thesis project in a science field each year.